WadeeKT/WadeeKT/README.md

 <pre>
-💻 I am a self taught Full Stack Developer and an Algorithm Developer 📚 I have a bachelor's degree in Mathematics and Engineering Sciences. 🚩 Currently in Bachelor of Computer Engineering at the University of Corsica 'Pasquale Paoli' in France.
-📝 I have a strong interest in Web Development and Newest technologies 🔭 Working as Full-Stack Freelance Developer.
+💻 I am a self taught Full Stack Developer and an Algorithm Developer 📝 I have a strong interest in Web Development and Newest technologies 🔭 Working as Full-Stack Freelance Developer.
 🌱 Currently learning about Vue, Angular, Redux and MongoDB.
 🌟 Main language: Javascript.
-🤔 I’m currently open for: <b>A two months full time</b> or a new <b>job opportunity</b>.
 </pre>
 <hr>